Syrus212/Spritesheet_Rearranger/README.md

 # Spritesheet_Rearranger

 You must have Python installed.
 It can be downloaded [here](https://www.python.org).
+Make sure to enable ``Add python tp PATH```in the install program.

 You must first install some packages before using this tool : open command prompt and type those commands :<br />
 <br />